PulpCattel/jm-scripts/README.md

 ### Description

-This is a simple script to run simulations against a given JoinMarket orderbook.
+This is a simple script to run CoinJoin simulations against a given JoinMarket orderbook.
 It emulates the JoinMarket order choosing algorithm to find out how often each maker offer gets selected by a taker.

 The only thing you need is an orderbook file in JSON format.